ymonno/PolarDenDem/README.md

 ## Reference
-[1]K. Dabov, A. Foi, V. Katkovnik, and K. Egiazarian, 窶・Image denoising with block-matching and 3D filtering, Proc.
-SPIE Electronic Imaging, no.6064A窶・0, 2006.

-The code is available only for research purpose.
+The code is available for research purposes only.
 If you use this code for publications, please cite the following papers.

-"Polarization Denoising and Demosaicking: Dataset and Baseline Method" Muhamad Daniel Ariff Bin Abdul Rahman, Yusuke Monno, Masayuki Tanaka, and Masatoshi Okutomi, IEEE International Conference on Image Processing (ICIP), PAGE, MONTH, 2025.
+"Polarization Denoising and Demosaicking: Dataset and Baseline Method" Muhamad Daniel Ariff Bin Abdul Rahman, Yusuke Monno, Masayuki Tanaka, and Masatoshi Okutomi, IEEE International Conference on Image Processing (ICIP), pp.2524-2529, September, 2025.